wacncontent/CustomizeTool/addCommentOutput/includes/app-service-web-deploy-web-host.md

 ### App Service plan

-Creates the service plan for hosting the web site.
+Creates the service plan for hosting the web app.
 You provide the name of the plan through the **hostingPlanName** parameter.
-The location of the plan is the same location used for the web site.
+The location of the plan is the same location used for the web app.
 The pricing tier and worker size are specified in the **sku** and **workerSize** parameters

     {
       "apiVersion": "2014-06-01",